Breaking the Chains: Finding Happiness After Divorce

 When we take care of ourselves, we’re able to give more.

 I devoted 10 minutes to each area.
 At first, I didn’t feel like doing it.
-But that’s how new habits tend to be in the beginning.
-It’s completely normal to feel resistant at first.
-However, by consistently dedicating time and effort, you will build momentum.
+But that’s how new habits are in the beginning.
+It’s completely normal to feel resistant.
+However, by consistently dedicating time and effort, the momentum builds.

 Morning Routine